jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

 #### Verify that there aren't conflicting drivers (Linux only)

-verify you have cuda-enabled GPU:
+verify you have CUDA-enabled GPU:

 You should see something saying "NVIDIA" when you do: